-Since DPD has been in compliance since April 2011, we will continue it in that status until the next review.
-If at that time, we find the Department below >94%, we will take it out of compliant status.
+Since DPD had been in compliance since April 2011, we continued it in that status.
+We noted in our last report that if during this review, we found the Department below >94%, we would take it out of compliant status.